artur-app/rsschool-cv/cv.md

 ___

 ## About me
-##### My name is Artur and I am a Newbie in iOS Development.
-My primary focus and inspiration for my studies is Mobile Development.
-In my free time, I study human computer interface and the psychology of human learning.
+##### My name is Artur and I am a Newbie in Software Development.
+My primary focus and inspiration for my studies is Web & Mobile Development.
+In my free time, I study guidelines in human computer interfaces and the psychology of human learning.
 ##### I am both driven and self-motivated, and I am constantly experimenting with new technologies and techniques.